-Achnanthes inflata was common in epidendric samples from the woody plants Nyssa aquatica and Taxodium distichum (fFigs 1 & 2).
+Achnanthes inflata was common in epidendric samples from the woody plants Nyssa aquatica and Taxodium distichum (Figs 1 & 2).
 The trees were sampled in an ephemeral wetland along the Cache River in northeast Arkansas.
-Other common species in the collection were Eunotia maior, Eunotia pectinalis var. undulata, and (Luticola mutica*.
+Other common species in the collection were Eunotia monodon, Eunotia pectinalis var. undulata, and Luticola mutica.

 Water chemistry for the site: 22.5C, pH 7.28, conductivity 375 µS, NTU 8.63, dissolved oxygen 5.08 mg/L, NO3 0.345 mg/L, NO2 0.069 mg/L, orthophosphate 0.172 mg/L.